github/training-kit/paths/electron/packaging-apps/03-adding-an-icon.md

   To find an image for your application, keep a few things in mind.

   - Ownership of the image (Public domain or self-owned)
-  - Size of image (recommedation here)
+  - Size of image (recommendation here)

   Not sure where to start?
 [Check out this icon library](https://useiconic.com/open)!